Experiential Learning

 National Career Readiness Certification

 At Cookie Cart we are proud to offer our teens the chance to take the National Career Readiness Certification (NCRC).
 This is a certification issued by ACT showing prospective employers that a teen has the foundational skills necessary to be successful in the workplace.
-The test measures skills employers believe are essential to job success:
+A National Career Readiness Certificate is earned by completing the three WorkKeys Assessments:

 Earning the NCRC is not easy.
 Youth employees prepare for the assessment with online curriculum and practice exams.
 Our program staff, with help from community volunteers, provide additional support for our teens through facilitating small group discussions as well as meeting one-to-one with students.